tytydraco/yessleep/out/There_is_a_prison_for_monsters_I_was_kept_there_for_experiments.md

 "Return to holding cell 315 and wait for further instruction"

-The secondary door opened and I walked back into the hallway holding my head in my hands.
+The secondary door opened and I walked back into the hallway in a surreal stupor.

 It would be, by my estimation, 2 days, before I'd receive my next set of instructions.
 I don't think they knew what to do with me after the incident with the vampire priest.

 Back in my holding cell I sat in silence and tried to comprehend what had just happened to me.
 The best guess I had as to why the vampire had died was that he was severely allergic to my blood type.
 The absurdity of it made me laugh but I was still uneasy.
 I couldn't help but wonder what other creatures might be stored down here.

-Some hours later, Cynthia returned.
+Eventually, Cynthia returned.

 "Proceed to cell 014 and enter the first chamber.
 Failure to comply will result in faculty confrontation."

 I'd decided non-compliance was my best option.
-As it turns out, it was not.
 I stubbornly remained in my chair, and a few minutes later, two guards showed up dressed in full swat gear, minus the acronym.
 They proceeded to beat the daylights out of me until I said that I would comply.
 I'm pretty sure they broke several of my ribs and my nose was gushing blood.

 My hope of surviving this place was hanging by a thread, as I shuffled down the hallways towards cell 014.
 When I found the room and peered inside the open door, that last thread of hope disintegrated in a flame of despair.

 Every surface, including the floor and the ceiling, was covered with blood stains and dents.
-I imagined a thousand rabid Pitbull's tearing people to shreds and throwing body parts in every direction.
+I imagined a thousand rabid Pitbull's tearing people to shreds and throwing their body parts in every direction.

 "Way to think positive Stan", I told myself